 4. Vasudhara Falls (6 km Trek from Mana)

 This is the highlight for trekking enthusiasts.
-Vasudhara Falls is a stunning waterfall about 6 km from Mana Village, and the trek takes approximately 3-4 hours one way.
-The trail starts from Bheem Pul and follows the Alaknanda River valley through meadows and wildflowers (especially beautiful in June).
+Vasudhara Falls is a stunning waterfall about 6 km from Mana Village (approximately 9 km from Badrinath town).
+The trek takes roughly 3-4 hours one way from Mana, so plan for a 5-6 hour round trip at a comfortable pace.
+The trail starts from Bheem Pul and follows the Alaknanda River valley through meadows and wildflowers, especially beautiful in June.
 The falls drop from about 122 m (400 Ft), and the water spreads out like a spray rather than a single stream.
 During the flowering season, colorful alpine flowers dot the entire route.

 The trek is of moderate difficulty.
 You do not need a guide, but carry water, snacks, and a rain jacket.
 There is no entry fee.
-Plan to start early (by 7-8 AM) so you can return before afternoon clouds roll in.
-The round trip from Mana takes about 5-6 hours at a comfortable pace.
+Plan to start early (by 7-8 AM from Mana) so you can return before afternoon clouds roll in.
+Beyond the falls, the trail continues toward Satopanth Lake for serious trekkers.

 5. Satopanth Lake Trek (Advanced, 3-4 Days)